phpearth/docs/articles/oop/design-patterns/interpreter.md

 ---
-title: "What is interpreter design pattern and how to use it in PHP?"
+title: "Interpreter design pattern in PHP"
-read_time: "1 min"
-updated: "March 21, 2016"
+updated: "August 16, 2016"
-group: "articles"
 permalink: "/faq/object-oriented-programming/design-patterns/interpreter/"
 ---

-## Intent

 * Given a language, define a representation for its grammar along with an interpreter that uses the representation to interpret sentences in the language.
 * Map a domain to a language, the language to a grammar, and the grammar to a hierarchical object-oriented design.